Natural Graph Wavelet Packet Dictionaries: Introduction and Motivation

-\begin{hide} Alex: I don't think we need to add the following paragraph.
-Because we haven't talked about frames at all up to this point, and the PC-NGWP in Section~\ref{sec:pair-clustering} also generates the basis dictionary, and needs to use the best-basis algorithm to select an appropriate ONB.
-The graph wavelet basis is a particular choice from this dictionary; and the same can be said for the VM-NGWP dictionary. \emph{Earlier Alex said: Check for rewording or moving to another place:} The focus of this paper is on construction of basis dictionaries, rather than overcomplete frames.
-In Section \ref{sec:varimax-ngwp} this is done through a best-basis algorithm for a given signal, and in Section~\ref{sec:pair-clustering} this is done through construction of a signal independent orthonormal wavelet basis.
-For this reason, in Section~\ref{sec:applications} we compare to other basis dictionaries for a variety of signals. \end{hide}

 The structure of this article is organized as follows.
 Section~\ref{sec:back} reviews fundamentals: the basics of graphs, i.e., graph Laplacians and graph Fourier transform as well as graph wavelet transforms and frames that were proposed previously.
-It also reviews non-trivial metrics of graph Laplacian eigenvectors, which are used to construct the dual domain of an input graph.
-Section~\ref{sec:varimax-ngwp} presents a natural graph wavelet basis constructed through hierarchical partition of the dual graph of Laplacian eigenvectors.
+It also reviews nontrivial metrics of graph Laplacian eigenvectors, which are used to analyze the dual geometry/eigenvector-domain of an input graph.
+Section~\ref{sec:varimax-ngwp} presents a natural graph wavelet packet dictionary constructed through hierarchical partition of the eigenvector-domain.
 Section~\ref{sec:pair-clustering} presents a second version of a natural graph wavelet packet dictionary constructed through a pair of hierarchical partitions, one on the input graph and one on its dual domain.
-In Section~\ref{sec:applications}, we demonstrate the usefulness of our propose graph wavelet packet dictionaries in graph signal approximation using numerical experiments.
-Code scripts can be found at \cite{HAOTIAN-GITHUB}.
+In Sect.~\ref{sec:applications}, we demonstrate the usefulness of our proposed graph wavelet packet dictionaries in graph signal approximation using numerical experiments.
+Code scripts to reproduce all the figures in this article can be found at \cite{HAOTIAN-GITHUB}.
 Finally, we discuss our findings gained through these numerical experiments and near-future projects for further improvements of our dictionaries.